Learn

 Most people first meet spaced repetition through flashcard apps.

 That makes sense.
 Flashcards are simple, testable, and useful.
-A card gives you a prompt, asks you to recall something, and then shows the answer.
+A good card gives you a prompt, asks you to recall something, and then shows the answer.

 But spaced repetition is not limited to flashcards.